 Achieve a cumulative grade point average of no less than 2.0 in all degree-applicable college and university coursework attempted.

-Complete the major and/or are of emphasis coursework, a minimum of 18 semester units, prescribed in a State Chancellor’s Office approved AA or AS with no less than a “C” or “P” in each course
+Complete the major and/or area of emphasis coursework, a minimum of 18 semester units, prescribed in a State Chancellor’s Office approved AA or AS degree with no less than a “C” or “P” (formerly “CR”) in each course

 Complete the required specified subjects and units in general education as defined in AP 4025.